swiftlang/swift-evolution/proposals/testing/XXXX-issue-severity-warning.md

     - Reason: This makes sense to be a warning and not a failure because if the retry succeeds the test may still verify the code correctly

 ## Proposed solution
-We propose introducing a new property on `Issue` in Swift Testing called `Severity`, that represents if an issue is a `warning` or an `error`.
+We propose introducing a new property on `Issue` in Swift Testing called `severity`, that represents if an issue is a `warning` or an `error`.
 The default Issue severity will still be `error` and users can set the severity when they record an issue.

 Test authors will be able to inspect if the issue is a failing issue and will be able to check the severity.